 You want the best-sounding pair of true wireless earbuds currently available

 The price may look optimistic but, as far as out-and-out sound quality goes, you get what you pay for.
+We've included them in our best wireless earbuds guide for a reason.

 You want to turn non-wireless sources into wireless sources